ximion/appstream/README.md

 AppStream
 =========

-AppStream is a cross-distro effort for enhancing the way we interact with the software repositories provided by (Linux) distributions by standardizing sets of additional metadata.
+AppStream is a cross-distro effort for providing metadata for software in the (Linux) ecosystem.
+It provides a convenient way to get information about not installed software, and is one of the building blocks for software centers.
-It provides specifications for things like an unified software metadata database, screenshot services and various other useful bits needed to create user-friendly software-centers or other tools requiring rich software metadata.
+It consists of specifications for things like upstream metainfo files, an unified software metadata pool for distributors, screenshot services and various other useful bits needed to create user-friendly software-centers or other tools requiring rich metadata for software and other content.

 This repository contains:
  * the AppStream specification
- * the `appstreamcli` utility to access metadata, rebuild the Xapian cache, show diagnostic information, etc. (see `man appstreamcli`)
+ * the `appstreamcli` utility to access metadata, manipulate caches, show diagnostic information, etc. (see `man appstreamcli`)
- * a GLib/GObject based library for reading and writing AppStream metadata in XML and YAML, accessing the Xapian metadata cache, and for various other useful methods.
+ * a GLib/GObject based library for reading and writing AppStream metadata in XML and YAML, accessing the system data pool, and for various other useful methods.
- * a Qt5 based library for reading the AppStream cache.
+ * a Qt5 based library for accessing AppStream.

 ![AppStream Architecture](docs/sources/images/architecture-small.png "AppStream Architecture")